icare-jp-oss/vue-props-type/README.md

 })
 ```

-This eases the management of `props` and reduces the stress of writing type definitions.
+This makes `props` management easier and reduces the stress of writing type definitions.
-Also, `Vue.js forbids you to make changes to `props`.
+Also, `Vue.js` forbids any modification to the `props`, so `props` is set to `readonly` by default.
-That's why we set `props` to `readonly` by default.
+Also, `Vue.js` forbids you from making changes to the `props`, so `props` is set to `readonly` by default.
-If you have any problems with `readonly`, use `UnsafePropsType`.
+If you have some problems with `readonly`, use the `UnsafePropsType`.
-If you have any problems, please use `UnsafePropsType` if you have any problems with `readonly`.
+Also, if you don't have `required: true` and `default: () => any`, then `UnsafePropsType` is used. `undefined` is mixed in.
+Also, if `default: () => any` is present, the return value is extracted and mixed in.
+This gives a closer approximation to the execution result, and therefore to the truth.

+Please feel free to raise an issue if you have any comments, even if they are trivial.